Municipality of Selnica ob Dravi

 The Municipality of Selnica ob Dravi (Občina Selnica ob Dravi) is a municipality in the traditional region of Styria in northeastern Slovenia.
 The seat of the municipality is the town of Selnica ob Dravi.
 Selnica ob Dravi became a municipality in 1998.
+It borders Austria.

 Settlements

 In addition to the municipal seat of Selnica ob Dravi, the municipality also includes the following settlements: